Welcome to the "Home of the Soaring Eagles!" "A Great Place to Teach and Learn"

 Contact PTA anytime via e-mail firstname.lastname@example.org

-Our School Improvement Plan for the 2019-2020 school year is located in Indistar.
+Our School Improvement Plan is located in Indistar.
 This is a web-based tool that guides our school tool in charting our improvement and managing the continuous improvement process.

 Link to Indistar